reshinto/reshinto.github.io/docs/interviewPrep/system_design/07Availability/readme.md

   - if at any point 1 of those components e.g. 1 of the servers or load balancers, dies
     - nothing really gonna happen as the other components are still able to continue running smoothly
       - they might have more load but will be fine until the broken component gets fixed
-  - normally used in aiplane engines
+  - normally used in airplane engines
 - e.g.:
   - adding more servers if it is server issue
   - adding more load balancers if if it is over loaded